Shubham-Kumar25/Shorts-App/README.md

 ## Features

-- Displays short videos with video details such as channel, song, likes, comments, and shares.
+- Displays short videos with details such as channel, song, likes, comments, and shares.
 - Videos autoplay when they are in view.
 - Allows users to pause/play videos by clicking on them.
 - Responsive design for optimal viewing on different screen sizes.